Jagged Alliance: Rage!: Reception

-Jagged Alliance: Rage! received "mixed or average" reviews according to review aggregator Metacritic.
+Jagged Alliance: Rage! received "mixed or average" reviews according to review aggregator website Metacritic.

 Corey Gavaza of GamingBolt summarized: "This is a game that could have benefited greatly from another year or so in development.
-What is here is fun but it’s brought down by technical issues and strange gameplay elements."
+What is here is fun but it's brought down by technical issues and strange gameplay elements."

 Saúl González of Vandal said: "This classic franchise is back with good ideas and a poor execution.
-If you are a hardcore fan of the series or you’re planning on playing with friends, have a look at it.
+If you are a hardcore fan of the series or you're planning on playing with friends, have a look at it.
 If not, better look elsewhere."

 Chris Bratt of Rock Paper Shotgun summarized: "[...]
 I found Rage pretty hard work to enjoy.
 Much like the mercs themselves, for every positive trait it may offer, there tends to be some frustrating problem to deal with too."

 Martynas Klimas of Strategy Gamer said: "Jagged Alliance: Rage!
 Is the closest thing we have to the greatness of Jagged Alliance 2.
 It's a very trimmed game, delivering the experience rather than a carbon copy of the series.
 You still have to care for your mercs' health and gear, as well as carrying capacity, but at a much less grognardy level."

 Multiplayer.it included the game on their "worst games of 2018" list.